Ebrahimi-Mostafa/Summary/Terminal.md

 - `grep word "Path/file_name"`: Search for a specific word in a file.
 - `open "Path/file_name"`: Open a file in its default application.
   - `open -a "Application"`: open Application.
+- `shred "Path/file_name"`: Overwrite a file with random data to hide its contents.
+  - `-u`: Remove the file after overwriting it.
+  - `-v`: Show progress.
+  - `-z`: Add a final overwrite with zeros to hide shredding.

 ## Advanced Commands